nwjs/nw.js/docs/For Users/Advanced/Protect JavaScript Source Code.md

 The `*.bin` file is needed to be distributed with your application.
 You can name it whatever you want.

+If you are compiling a module, `--nw-module` argument is needed.

 ### Load the Compiled JavaScript

 ```javascript
 nw.Window.get().evalNWBin(frame, 'binary.bin');
 ```
-The arguments of the [win.evalNWBin()](../../References/Window.md#winevalnwbin) method are similar with the `Window.eval()` method, where the first parameter is the target iframe (`null` for main frame), and the 2nd parameter is the binary code file.
+The arguments of the [win.evalNWBin()](../../References/Window.md#winevalnwbinframe-path) method are similar with the `Window.eval()` method, where the first parameter is the target iframe (`null` for main frame), and the 2nd parameter is the binary code file.

+If you are loading binary for modules, [win.evalNWBinModule()](../../References/Window.md#winevalnwbinmoduleframe-path-module_path) should be used instead.

 ### Load Compiled JavaScript from Remote